 - Presentations of participants’ schools;

-- Introduction to Rome’s history timeline and its cultural heritage, defining the European and international valorisation policies.
+- Introduction to the cultural heritage concept, defining the European and international valorisation policies.

-Day 3 – Exploring Rome artworks and architecture
+Day 3 – Exploring ancient Rome artworks and architecture

 - Integrate Art & Culture digital tools and archives in your classroom; the European database to create a common identity with Cultural Heritage Education;

-Day 5 – The intangible cultural heritage of Rome
+Day 5 – The modern cultural heritage of Rome

 - Final Cultural Activity.